stanfordpython/stanfordpython.github.io/page/lab/lesson-plan-5.md

     return render_template("anagrams.html", anagrams=anagrams)
 ```

 And for the web form component, here's the solution code for the `anagram_word` function.
-For this function, students will also want to modify `index` so that it points to the web form - but no further modifications will be necessary.
+For this function, students will also want to modify `index` so that it points to the web form (at `start.html`) - but no further modifications will be necessary.
 ```python

 @app.route('/anagram', methods=['POST'])